FlightControl-Master/MOOSE/docs/beginner/demo-missions.md

 1. Table of contents
 {:toc}

-The best way to get compftable with a Moose class is to try the demo missions of the class you want to learn.
+The best way to get comfortable with a Moose class is to try the demo missions of the class you want to learn.
 The Moose team created a lot of demo missions for most of the classes.

 ## Download demo missions

-Go to the repository [MOOSE_MISSIONS]{:target="_blank"}, search the folder of the class, download the mission (`.miz`) and rum them.
+Go to the repository [MOOSE_MISSIONS]{:target="_blank"}, search the folder of the class, download the mission (`.miz`) and run them.

 ## Read the mission script